mosip/documentation/docs/build-&-deployment.md

 curl -s "<https://get.sdkman.io>" | bash
 ```

-If encounters, `please install zip on your system using your favourite package manager` error while installing sdkman
+If encounters error while installing sdkman `please install zip on your system using your favourite package manager`

 **Install zip**

-SDKMan need zip, which is not included by Windows Git Bash by default.
-To resolve this, go to <https://sourceforge.net/projects/gnuwin32/files/> and find zip in the list.
-Download zip-3.0-bin.zip and extract zip.exe in the bin folder.
-Copy it to c:\Program Files\Git\usr\bin.
-And run SDKMan install script again.
+1. SDKMan requires the installation of the zip utility, which is not included in the default installation of Windows Git Bash.
+2. To address this, please visit the following website: https://sourceforge.net/projects/gnuwin32/files/.
+3. Locate "zip" in the list of available files and download the "zip-3.0-bin.zip" archive.
+Extract the "zip.exe" file from the archive and place it in the "bin" folder.
+Location of bin folder "C:\Program Files\Git\usr\bin".
+4. Finally, rerun the SDKMan installation script.

 #### Step 3: